 When your vocal quality, pitch, or volume differs from what is considered normal for speakers of your age, gender, or cultural background, it may be indicative of a voice disorder.
 The possible causes of a voice disorder vary widely.
 Structural, medical, or neurological changes in the respiratory, laryngeal, and vocal tract mechanisms may produce a voice disorder.
 Disorders also may develop following poor or inappropriate voice use over a period of time.
 Additionally, some voice disorders have a psychological component that needs to be addressed.

-At the Voice and Swallowing Institute, we have extensive expertise in diagnosis and treatment of these disorders.
+At the Center for Voice and Swallowing, we have extensive expertise in diagnosis and treatment of these disorders.
 As a patient, you will be cared for by our highly specialized team which includes Dr. Michael Pitman (laryngologist) and two voice pathologists/singing voice specialists.

 What are the symptoms of a voice disorder?